elementar/shapewear/README.md

 Shapewear make your fat service look skinny.

-Most of the inspiration for this gem came from [Savon](http://savonrb.com/) and [HTTParty](http://httparty.rubyforge.org/), thanks Daniel Harrington and John Nunemaker!
+Most of the inspiration for this gem came from [Savon](http://savonrb.com/) and [HTTParty](http://httparty.rubyforge.org/), thanks Daniel Harrington (a.k.a. rubiii) and John Nunemaker!

 ## Work in Progress